Vegan Travel Guides To World Destinations

 13. Inform Your Accommodation

-Before reserving a hotel or hostel online, I usually contact the accommodation's management or customer service team to inquire about how vegan-friendly they are.
-This generally takes a day or so to complete due to the time lag between my initial contact and their response, so it's worth performing this preparation at least a few days ahead of time.
+This generally takes a day or so to complete due to the time lag between my initial contact and their response, so it's worth performing this preparation at least a few days ahead.

 Some hotels and hostels are now offering vegan breakfast alternatives.
-In contrast, others will only provide a carton of soya milk – but in general, if a hotel we book does not regularly provide for vegans, they will go to the trouble of giving at least the milk, if not a more extensive spread.
+In contrast, others will only provide a carton of soya milk – but in general, if a hotel we book does not regularly offer for vegans, they will go to the trouble of giving at least the milk, if not a more extensive spread.

-If your chosen bed for the night does not include vegan-friendly food or vegan-friendly bed covers, keep in mind that you may be the first vegan they've met, so be aware of what you say and your decisions.
-Instead of complaining that they're not doing enough to help, do your best to inform and assist them in preparing for the next vegans who decide to book with them.
+If your bed for the night does not include vegan-friendly food or vegan-friendly bed covers, remember that you may be the first vegan they've met, so be aware of what you say and your decisions.

-For example, on one occasion, we stayed in a room at a design hostel that had cow horns on the wall.
-Sure, we might have been outraged about it, but instead, we informed management because they plainly had no idea that it might be something to be concerned about for vegans, and now it's something they can workaround.
+Sure, we might have been outraged about it, but instead, we informed management because they plainly had no idea that it might be something to be concerned about for vegans, and now it's something they can work around.

 14. Plan Ahead Of Time For Your Airline Meals